-iter\mirror\points (point, with\self=False, only\periodic=True)
+property has\hole: bool

+returns whether the inner radius is larger than zero

+'''

+iter_mirror_points (point, with_self=False, only_periodic=True)

 generates all mirror points corresponding to point

+Parameters

-- point (ndarray) the point within the grid - with\self (bool) whether to include the point itself - only\periodic (bool) whether to only mirror along periodic axes property length: float length of the cylinder num axes: int = 2 int periodic: List[bool]
+• point (ndarray) - the point within the grid

+• with_self (bool) - whether to include the point itself

+• only_periodic (bool) - whether to only mirror along periodic axes

+Returns

-A generator yielding the coordinates that correspond to mirrors point\from\cartesian (points)
+A generator yielding the coordinates that correspond to mirrors

+Return type

+Generator

+property length: float

+length of the cylinder

+Type

+float

+num axes: int = 2

 Number of axes that are not assumed symmetrically

-Flags that describe which axes are periodic
+Type

+point_from_cartesian (points)

 convert points given in Cartesian coordinates to this grid

 This function returns points restricted to the x-z plane, i.e., the y-coordinate will be zero.

 points (ndarray) - Points given in Cartesian coordinates.

+Returns

 Points given in the coordinates of the grid

+Return type

+ndarray

-point\to\cartesian (points, \, full=False)
+point_to_cartesian (points, , full=False)

+convert coordinates of a point to Cartesian coordinates

+Parameters

-- points (ndarray) The grid coordinates of the points - full (bool) Flag indicating whether angular coordinates are specified polar\coordinates\real (origin, \, ret\angle=False)
+• points (ndarray) - The grid coordinates of the points

+• full (bool) - Flag indicating whether angular coordinates are specified

+Returns

+The Cartesian coordinates of the point

+Return type

+ndarray

+polar_coordinates_real (origin, , ret_angle=False)

 return spherical coordinates associated with the grid

+'''